Tastytrade versus E*TRADE: compare IRA, commissions, investing fees, trading tools, account differences, pros and cons. Which online broker is better?

 Recommendations

-Beginners: A robo account with E*Trade would be a great way to start investing.
+Beginners: A robo account with E*Trade is a good way to start investing.

-Mutual Fund Trading: We choose E*Trade not just because it’s the only brokerage firm in this survey to offer trading in mutual funds, but because E*Trade’s website has some really good mutual fund resources, including a list of All-Star funds that are handpicked by E*Trade’s investment professionals.
+Mutual Fund Trading: We pick E*Trade, not just because it is the only firm here with mutual funds, but also because its website has good fund resources, including a list of All-Star funds picked by E*Trade’s investment experts.

-Small Accounts: There are no fees or minimums at tasty or E*Trade for taxable self-directed accounts.
-E*Trade’s automated program requires $500 to get going.
+Small Accounts: There are no fees or minimums at either tastytrade or E*Trade for self-directed accounts.
+E*Trade’s automated investing requires $500 to start.

-Stock & ETF Trading: E*Trade has better stock and ETF research tools.
-Plus, we like its software a little better.
+Stock & ETF Trading: E*Trade has better research tools for stocks and ETFs, and we also like its software more.

-Long-Term Investors & Retirement Savers: E*Trade has more retirement resources on its website, including a rollover tool, an IRA selector, and a retirement calculator.
+Long-Term Investors & Retirement Savers: E*Trade has more retirement tools, including a rollover tool, an IRA selector, and a retirement calculator.

 E*Trade vs Tastytrade Summary

-Clearly, E*Trade delivers the better overall financial experience—by far.
+It’s clear that E*Trade gives a better overall financial experience—by far.

 Open Tastytrade Account